-If you’re aged 12-15 and want help from an advocate to use your rights to be involved in planning your learning support, My Rights My Say might be able to help you.
+If you’re aged 12-15 and want help from an advocate to use your rights to be involved in planning your learning support, My Rights, My Say could help you.

 If you’re care experienced, check out who your local advocate is at Who Cares?
 Scotland.